 - complete the St. Johns admissions process, or be a re-enrolled St. Johns student.

-- complete the St. Johns Merit Scholarship application, including an essay.
+- complete and submit the St. Johns Merit Scholarship application, including an essay, no later than February 28.

 - take the Independent School Entrance Exam (ISEE) and earn a combined stanine score of 28 or higher.
-(To learn more about the ISEE, please visit ISEEtest.org.)
+All ISEE testing must be complete prior to the application deadline.
+Visit ISEEtest.org to learn more about the ISEE.

 - have completed application submitted by February 28.